-Road graders are a useful pavement patching tool.
+Road graders are a useful pavement patching tool especially valuable for leveling to eliminate sharp depressions or sags in the pavement surface.
 These graders vary in size, model, and capabilities depending on their intended use.

 One efficient way of blade patching is using two graders facing each other.
 This method is quicker than the single blade method, and can help in getting the patch laid before the mix gets cold.
 It helps keep coarse mix away from the ends of the patches, making smoother approaches, and helps keep a straighter edge.
-Also, a two grader operation offers a good opportunity to train inexperienced grader operators.

-Hot plant-mix patching with graders is frequently accomplished when it is not practical or economical to use other means.
-Graders are especially valuable for leveling to eliminate sharp depressions or sags and to lay a leveling course of pavement prior to placing finish courses with asphalt spreader boxes.
-They are excellent to place a leveling course to restore the roadway grade and shape when it cannot be done with a paver or spreader box.
+HMA patching with graders is frequently accomplished when it is not practical or economical to use other means.
+Graders can be used to lay a leveling course of pavement prior to placing finish courses with asphalt spreader boxes and are excellent for placing a leveling course to restore the roadway grade and shape when it cannot be done with a paver or spreader box.

 All of the area to be blade patched should be tacked.
 Road graders with a long wheel base and smooth-tread tires are often used for spreading hot plant-mix asphalt in leveling operations.
 The roller must follow the grader immediately after the mix is spread while it is still hot.